FloSch62/Kubus/README.md

 Connect to all your clusters at once, browse and edit every resource (CRDs included), stream aggregated logs, open shells into containers, forward ports, watch metrics, and inspect Helm releases — all from one polished web UI that runs entirely on your machine.

+📖 **[Read the documentation →](https://flosch62.github.io/Kubus/)** — install guides, a full feature tour with screenshots, and reference.

 ![Overview dashboard — cluster health at a glance](docs/screenshot-overview.png)

 ![Pods list with live status](docs/screenshot-pods.png)